ratatui/ratatui-website/src/content/docs/tutorials/json-editor/main.md

 and then match the results.

-Alternatively, we can set up a thread to run in the background to poll and send `Event`s (as we did in the "counter" tutorial).
-Let's keep things simple here for the sake of illustration.
+Alternatively, we can set up a thread to run in the background to poll and send `Event`s, but let's keep things simple here for the sake of illustration.

 Note that the process for polling events will vary on the backend you are utilizing, and you will need to refer to the documentation of that backend for more information.